awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 ## Using AWSSDK\.Extensions\.NETCore\.Setup<a name="net-core-configuration-builder"></a>

-When you create an ASP\.NET Core MVC application in Visual Studio, the constructor for `Startup.cs` handles configuration by reading in various input sources from configuration providers, such as reading *appsettings\.json*\.
+Suppose that you create an ASP\.NET Core Model\-View\-Controller \(MVC\) application, which can be accomplished with the **ASP\.NET Core Web Application** template in Visual Studio or by running `dotnet new mvc ...` in the \.NET Core CLI\.
+When you create such an application, the constructor for `Startup.cs` handles configuration by reading in various input sources from configuration providers such as `appsettings.json`\.

 ```
 public Startup(IConfiguration configuration)